cannotartan/CS210/README.md

 ### Data Evaluation

  Evaluates the recommended songs by counting occurrences and selecting the top recommended songs for different k values (1, 5, 10).
+A final data frame named "dffinal" shows the most repeated 5 songs from these data frames to choose the best applicants for recommending to the user.